cloudfoundry/app-runtime-interfaces-infrastructure/docs/concourse/README.md

   # This option prevents Terraform from deleting an instance
   deletion_protection = true
 ```
+Note that if you really want to delete the database, Terraform will not allow this because `deletion_protection = true` is stored in the state.
+You first have to disable this flag, then run `apply` and then you can run a deletion operation.

 In addition, we are setting a flag that enables the "Prevent instance deletion" option from the GCP console:
 ```